-Prof. Philip Zimbardo is an Honorary Advisory Fellow Psychologist of the United Sigma Intelligence Association (USIA).
+Prof. Philip Zimbardo is a Distinguished Honorary / Advisory Fellow Psychologist of the United Sigma Intelligence Association (USIA).

 Philip G. Zimbardo is a psychologist and a professor emeritus at Stanford University, where he taught for 50 years, starting in 1968.
 He continues to conduct research at Stanford and teach at the former Pacific Graduate School of Psychology, now Palo Alto University.
 He is also president of the Heroic Imagination Project, which teaches people how to overcome the natural human tendency to watch and wait in moments of crisis.

 Zimbardo is probably best known for his 1971 Stanford prison experiment, which demonstrated the power of social situations to influence people’s behavior.
 He has authored more than 300 professional articles, chapters and books representing his broad and varied interests in topics ranging from exploratory and sexual behavior in rats to persuasion, dissonance, hypnosis, cults, shyness, time perspective, prisons and madness.
 His books and textbooks for college students include “Psychology and Life,” “The Lucifer Effect: Understanding How Good People Turn Evil” and “The Time Paradox".